 Research

-I conducted semi-structured interviews with 30+ personnel across seven agencies, including Atlanta PD, Georgia Tech PD, and Georgia State Patrol, and completed 17 officer ride-along observations to understand current workflows, pain points, and information needs during active incidents.
+30+ interviews with personnel across Atlanta PD, Georgia Tech PD, and Georgia State Patrol.
+17 ride-along observations to see dispatch and field operations in real time.

 Key Insights